 Indianapolis Lack of Informed Consent Lawyers

-When a doctor fails to fully inform a patient about a medical procedure or treatment before performing it, the doctor could be found guilty of “lack of informed consent,” should an accident or injury occur.
+When a doctor fails to fully inform a patient about a medical procedure or treatment before performing it, the doctor could be found legally responsible for “lack of informed consent,” should an accident or injury occur.
 You may deserve financial compensation from those responsible for failing to give you the appropriate information.
 Our attorneys represent individuals harmed by a lack of informed consent in health care.
 Contact the Indianapolis medical malpractice attorneys of Hankey Marks & Crider at (317) 634-8565 or use our smart chat feature to connect with us by messenger to evaluate your case.

 Good Informed Consent

 Before any major or potentially damaging medical procedure, a doctor or other medical professional must fully inform you about the procedure or treatment, including any potential risks or side effects.
 In some states, patients must actually sign a written consent form stating that their doctor fully informed them about the treatment.
 It’s up to your medical care professionals to know what information they should provide.

 A good informed consent form includes the following elements:

 - The name of the medical professionals who will be administering/performing the treatment/procedure

 - Qualifications of the above medical professionals

 - The purpose of the proposed treatment/procedure

 - Any possible risks with the treatment/procedure

 - Possible treatment alternatives

 - Chances of success for the treatment/procedure

 - Expected recovery time

 - Cost of the treatment/procedure

 If you have been injured in a medical procedure about which you were poorly informed, you may be able to seek damages for your injuries.
 Unfortunately, the process can be very complicated, as proving a lack of informed consent case requires you to prove a causal relationship between your injury and the lack of informed consent.
 Our attorneys are ready to help.